Nchetana24/nchetana_Tell-Stories-with-Data/final-project-part-two.md

 I've structred the narrative around the key stages of New Year's resolutions.
 The opening will introduce the common perception of "New Year's resolution most likely failed", followed by a research paper showing that percentage of people making resolution succeed more than the one that doesn't.
 This visualization will just be paragraph with picture on the side. </br>

-Next, I plan to include a participation chart showing how many Americans made New Year's Resolutions in 2024. </br> Then from those who made the resolutions, which age group has more percentage of
+Next, I plan to include a participation chart showing how many Americans made New Year's Resolutions in 2024: using Human Icon percentage chart. </br>
+Then from those who made the resolutions, will be broken down by age group: using Bar chart. </br>
+Then I'll move on to dot plot of NY's resolution category by each age group to see which category each age focusing on. </br>

+A follow-up section will extend this analysis globally, using a regional and gender breakdown from the 2025 statistics report by Table chart and highlight some of the most common categories among the region. </br>

+To show the challenges, I plan to adapt a survival-curve style bar or line chart that illustrates how long resolutions last. </br>

+Finally, I’ll close with a visual summary that combines data on why resolutions fail with strategies that help people succeed (approach goals, moderate support, small measurable habits).

+So in Shorthand draft, I will be organized as a scrolling story arc:
+1. hook (Title)
+2. Americans participation
+3. American resolution categories
+4. Global regional categories comparison
+5. Duration (how long does resolutions last)
+6. Reasons why fail and what help
+7. Key takeaway.

+Each storyboard panel is designed to walk the reader through one part of this narrative, supported by charts built in Tableau, Datawrapper or PowerPoint and Excel (if needed).

 # User research